If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 The magic of this 1991 romantic drama, however, is not the main characters, but rather the communities they come from.
 Their reactions to the relationship between Africa-American Flipper, and Italian-American Angie, uncover some hard truths about racism and colorism.

 Lee has the ability to force discussions about complex topics.
 He weaves side stories into his main plot and these bring a realness to his stories.
-The ability of drugs to divide a family is brought into focus against the backdrop of religious beliefs and racial tensions.
+The ability of substances to divide a family is brought into focus against the backdrop of religious beliefs and racial tensions.

 Insightful, honest and real is the best way to describe Jungle Fever.